clojure/core.memoize/README.md

 Change Log
 ====================

+* Release 0.5.6 on 2013.06.28
+  * Added optional args to `memo-clear!`.
+  * Widened contract on factory functions to accept any callable.
 * Release 0.5.5 on 2013.06.14
   * Deprecated `memo-*` APIs
   * Adds new API of form `(cache-type function <base><:cache-type/threshold int>)`